About the course

-You will learn how to teach all of the primary school subjects as well as aspects such as behaviour management, safeguarding, special needs and disability, teaching children with English as an additional language, assessment, lesson planning, observing learning and using ICT.
+You will learn how to teach all of the primary school subjects as well as about aspects of teaching such as behaviour management, safeguarding, special needs and disability, teaching children with English as an additional language, assessment, lesson planning, observing learning and using ICT.

-Sheffield Hallam, recently recognised by OFSTED as an outstanding provider, lead the teaching for the 60 Masters credits that you will gain.
+Our Higher Education partner, Sheffield Hallam University, recently recognised by OFSTED as an outstanding provider, leads the teaching for the 60 Masters credits that you will gain.
 These are gained through assignments on: Talk and learning, Lesson study (in which you will have the opportunity to do some small scale research of your own) and following the progress of a group of children in your class over a year.
 These are completed mainly through an on line platform.
 You spend around 15 days at Sheffield Hallam in the year (travel from your "home" school is paid).